 6. Know your employees better

-Maintaining such interest in your employees, even as they increase in number, retains the startup culture.
+Maintaining interest in your employees, even as they increase in number, retains the startup culture.
 Over time, you will probably have too many employees to get to know each of them.
 When this happens, you should still strive to know a bit about everyone, even if it’s just their first name.
 After all, employees who feel seen are more likely to remain with you for a long time.

 7. Involve employees in shaping culture

 Sometimes the best way to keep a startup culture in a growing company is by involving the employees in shaping that culture.
-Every month, you can task an employee with ensuring that a certain part of your startup traditions is maintained.
+Every month, task an employee with ensuring that a certain part of your startup traditions is maintained.
 By doing this, the culture becomes an intricate part of your employees.
 Since they helped shape it, they are probably more likely to follow it.

-8. Maintain the efficiency of startups (eliminate bottlenecks that slow down work)
+8. Maintain the efficiency of startups

 Startups are typically very effective in completing work and meeting client demands.
 Big companies tend to develop bottlenecks and bureaucracies that hinder faster completion of work and service provision.